-This scheme will close on 30 January 2018 at 4pm and is only open to UK establishments.
+This scheme will close on 29 March 2018 at 4pm and is only open to UK establishments only.

 The Visiting Teaching Engineer (VTE) scheme brings professional female engineers or technicians into FE colleges to enrich the learning experience and create role models for those studying STEM subjects, especially females, encouraging them to pursue careers as professional engineers/technicians.